Things To Do

 Immerse in an unforgettable hike.

-Fautaua Valley Trail
+Fautaua Gorge Trail

 How to reach Papeete by plane.

-Faa'a International Airport (PPT)
+Fa'a'a International Airport (PPT)

-Moorea Airport (MOZ)
+Moorea Airport (MOE)

 Bora Bora Airport (BOB)